 Results of Final Presentation

-Overall, the presentations had a dream outcome.
+Overall, the presentations had a pretty ideal outcome.
 All of the projects and presentations were highly successful.
 I am very proud of all of the teams and your work.

 Keep in mind that reviewer feedback is not the scoring of a competition—the final presentations are not a competition.
 In fact, this reviewer feedback is not a good measure of any given project's potential.
 Different people have different viewpoints and until a product has been out in the real world, nobody has definitive answers.
 Also, keep in mind that this was a technology-centric audience.

-Up to 220 guests provided feedback on your presentations using the review form.
-All of your presentation materials (video, slides, brochures, etc.) and feedback forms will be available online by the end of the week.
-Some guests offered teams written comments in addition to the numerical ratings, and teams can study the comments for information and questions that a design team would weigh during ongoing product development (these forms are in your team area).
+Up to 250 guests provided feedback on your presentations using the review form.
+Some guests offered teams written comments in addition to the numerical ratings, and teams can study the comments for information and questions that a design team would weigh during ongoing product development (these forms were provided in your team area on course wrapup Wednesday).

 All teams received positive reviews and differences were very small.
-The charts in the overall rank indicate just how evenly strong all of the presentations were.
-For all practical purposes, every team's ranking data trend towards a uniform distribution, indicating they were all successful, compelling projects.
+The charts in the overall rank indicate just how evenly strong all of the products were.
+Every team had some top ranks and some bottom ranks—indicating they were all successful, compelling projects.

 The guest feedback is divided into 5 categories: an overall ranking assigned by the guests at the conclusion of the presentations; presentation quality; business assessment; technology, the prototype, and overall potential to become a real product.